-Note 6: Eskom will not tolerate the presence of anyone who is or who appears to be under the influence of alcohol or any other intoxicating substance whilst performing work for them or on any work site.
+Note 6: Transmission Real Estate will not tolerate the presence of anyone who is or who appears to be under the influence of alcohol or any other intoxicating substance whilst performing work for them or on any work site.

-- 43. Ensure that all equipment and tools used comply with OHS Act requirements with respect to condition, use, care, storage, maintenance, and the management of these. - 44.
-Ensure that all incidents are reported and investigated timeously by competent incident investigators. - 45.
-Be involved in all their appointed contractor's investigations. - 46.
-Establish health and safety committees, hold such committee meetings on all sites, and ensure that appointed contractors participate in their health and safety meetings. - 47.
-Chair their own health and safety committee meetings and record such meetings. - 48.
-Appoint enough health and safety representatives in terms of legislative requirements and ensure that the appointed contractors appoint health and safety representatives for their work sites. - 49.
-When appointing contractors, advise the project manager in writing timeously and obtain his/her approval prior to them commencing work. - 50.
-Shall keep a record of all employees including the appointed contractor's employees, including date of induction, relevant skills and licenses and be able to produce this list at the request of the Eskom Project Manager.
+- 38. Ensure that all equipment and tools used comply with OHS Act requirements with respect to condition, use, care, storage, maintenance, and the management of these; - 39.
+Ensure that all incidents are reported and investigated timeously by competent incident investigators. - 40.
+Be involved in all of their appointed contractor's investigations. - 41.
+Establish health and safety committees, hold such committee meetings on all sites, and ensure that appointed contractors participate in their health and safety meetings.

-2.6.3 Construction Managers/ Contract Managers
+2.5.3 Contract Managers